ThomasHAOD/system-reporter-app/codelog.md

 ### Day 3 (cont.)

 Updated the front and backend to represent a timer ticking up (one update per second), from 1 to 60.
 Next step is to introduce the ram usage component.

+Brought in the string generating functionality from the [system-reporter-cli](https://github.com/ThomasHAOD/system-reporter-cli) and adjusted it so the system uptime and RAM usage do indeed update.
+So now the app outputs updating strings.
+Now to make it look good.